-- (a) Calculate the three required resistances using the approximate approach (i.e., just using $V_T \& \Delta V$ ). - (b) Now select available resistors (i.e., those from the "5%" values table HH p.
-1104) and calculate the resulting transition voltages (i.e., the voltages we expect to be about 1.5 V and 1 V). - (c) Price your parts (3 resistors + 311), e.g., at mouser.com or digikey.com. - 35.
+- (a) Make a design using Mathematica. - (b) Make a design using the approximate approach. - (c) For each design make real resistor choices (i.e., those from HH p.
+1104) and calculate the resulting transition voltages (i.e., the voltages we aim to be 1.5 V and 1 V). - 35.
 Assume that the cost of a flash ADC is proportional to the number of comparators and that the conversion time of a successive approximation ADC is proportional to the number of bits.
-Compare (calculate the ratio of) the costs of a 7-bit flash ADC and an 8-bit flash ADC.
-Compare (calculate the ratio of) the conversion times of a 7-bit successive approximation ADC and an 8-bit successive approximation ADC.
-How does the conversion time of the 7-bit flash compare to the conversion time of the 8-bit flash? - 36.
-Consider the diagram of a 555 (or the equivalent diagrams: HH Fig. 7.8).
-Use component values from the "5%" table of HH p.
-1104. - (a) Draw the circuit that produces continuous oscillation at about 50 kHz. from the 555.
-Describe (words!) how the circuit works. - (b) Draw the circuit that allows the 555 to act as a one-shot (monostable) with pulse duration of about 20 μs.
+Compare the costs of a 7-bit flash ADC and an 8-bit flash ADC.
+Compare the conversion times of a 7-bit successive approximation ADC and an 8-bit successive approximation ADC. - Consider the diagram of a 555 (or the equivalent diagrams: HH Fig. 7.8). - (a) Draw the circuit that produces continuous oscillation from the 555.
+Describe (words!) how the circuit works. - (b) Draw the circuit that allows the 555 to act as a oneshot (monostable).
 Describe (words!) how the circuit works.

-$^2$ "Small" resistors may lead to large power loss: $V^2/R;$ "large" resistors are more susceptible to noise and stray capacitance problems.
+$^{^2}$ "Small" resistors may lead to large power loss: $V^2/R;$ "large" resistors are more susceptible to noise and stray capacitance problems.

-37. Design a synchronous circuit built from three edge-triggered JKFFs that follows the below state diagram, where the three binary digits represent the values of $Q_1Q_2Q_3$ :
+37. Design a synchronous circuit built from three edge-triggered JKFFs that follows the below state diagram, where the three binary digits represent the values of $Q_1 Q_2 Q_3$:

 (i.e., when control line U=1 the circuit counts up to 4 (i.e., mod-5); when control line U=0 the circuit counts down from 4).
-Your job is to determine the gate arrangement needed to make this cycle run, i.e., connecting the outputs of the three JKFFs: $Q_i$ (and/or $\overline{Q}i$ ) and the U line to the inputs of the three JKFFs: $J_i K_i$ possibly using the usual (AND, OR,...) gates.
+Your job is to determine the gate arrangement needed to make this cycle run, i.e., connecting the outputs of the three JKFFs: Q_i (and/or \overline{Q}i) and the U line to the inputs of the three JKFFs: $J_i K_i$ possibly using the usual (AND, OR,...) gates.